-As a business owner, you will be able to strengthen bonds and get useful feedback that would otherwise be lost.
+As a business owner, you will be able to strengthen bonds, increase customer trust and get useful feedback that would otherwise be lost.

 As impressive as Pinterest is today, they started out like everyone else, with a small, dedicated fan base that they had to grow, one individual at a time.

-One of the most useful tactics Pinterest used were meetups.
+One of the most useful tactics Pinterest used to build a customer community were meetups.
 Meetups were set up at local boutiques where fans of the service would gather and have conversations about the different creative projects they were working on.

 The ten techniques I covered are only some of the many different things you can do to improve your customer retention.